 - Pie baking is not very hard.
 Of all the desserts you might make, pies can still be good with imprecise amounts of most of the ingredients.
 For example, you can omit sugar altogether from a blueberry pie.

 - The answer to the very first Ask a Dean question included a pie recipe (blueberry).
 That prompted a second question about pie (strawberry pie).
 And that prompted a question about a chocolate chip cookie recipe.
 Finally, another book club session this winter included a recipe for chocolate chip cake, because if you join a writing support group, you will want to bake and bring cake to your supportive writing colleagues!

 - Students who attended this book club session introduced themselves by revealing their favorite pie or dessert: Swedish Princess Torte, triple chocolate cheesecake, fruit cobbler, chocolate cake, apricot/raspberry/almond pie, apple pie, and persimmon upside-down cake.
-The book club group will reconvene in February with all of the above on the menu!
+The book club group will reconvene with all of the above on the menu!

 - The (very southern) lemon icebox pie includes eggs but no baking.
 How is that possible?
 The addition of acidic lemon juice acts on proteins in the bacteria in the eggs, the lower pH denaturing vital proteins and leading to bacterial death.
 (We still advise caution eating raw eggs.
 You can be skeptical that the addition of lemon juice lowers the pH enough and has enough time to kill any bacteria.)
 A big thank you to Demi Perry, expert baker and Ph.D. student in the graduate field of food science and technology, for shedding light—and facts—on this portion of the discussion.

 Look for announcements about upcoming book club sessions!